xanni/bardrr-agent/README.md

 ### Initializing the Agent

-In order to use the bardrr agent to collect browser events, you must import the Agent from bardrr.
-Then in your app you need to call the `start` method on an instance of the agent, passing in an object with an `appName`, `endpoint` and `MAX_IDLE_TIME`. `endpoint` is where the agent will send the events. `MAX_IDLE_TIME` is the amount of idle time (in milliseconds) after which a session ends.
+In order to use the bardrr Agent to collect browser events, you must import the Agent from bardrr.
+Then in your app, you need to call the `start` method on an instance of the Agent, passing in an object with an `appName`, `endpoint` and `MAX_IDLE_TIME`.

+- `appName` is the name of the application you're recording.
+- `endpoint` is where the Agent will send the events.
+- `MAX_IDLE_TIME` is the amount of idle time (in milliseconds) after which a session ends.
 Example:

 ```javascript
 import Agent from "bardrr";